convertigo/convertigo-doc/operating-guide/installing-convertigo-studio/index.md

 - **administrator** account, which user ID/password is *admin/admin*, used to access the Administration Console and the Test Platform,
 - no **tester** account is defined by default, you access the Test Platform as **anonymous** user.
 {{site.data.alerts.note}}
-For more information about the Test Platform accounts, you can consult the Using the Test Platform chapter of the User Guide (coming soon).
+For more information about Dashboard accounts and access, see [Using Convertigo Dashboard](../using-convertigo-dashboard/).
 {{site.data.alerts.end}}

 #### Changing Convertigo Studio default configurations